mbolam/DSWS_OpenRefine/6-reconciliation.md

 - Geographic Coordinates for places
   - place of birth > `Edit column` > `Add columns from reconciled values`
   - Add coordinate location
-- Some other stuff you can do:
+- Some other stuff you can do
   -

 **Other data services**